BAllanach/softsusy/src/supermodel/tsil/README.txt

         -I<inc_dir>

-   will generically be necessary.
+   will generally be necessary.
 See the compiler man pages on your system for further details.

    Some potentially useful constants are also defined in the file